 Pulitzer prizewinning journalist Ellen Goodman talks about the importance of the end-of-life conversation:

 - The Conversation Project provides a starter kit to help you express your wishes for end-of-life care.
+Sign up for their excellent newsletter.

 - This article by Mandy Ferguson provides an engaging way in to the subject for people in their 20s and younger.